bauchdj/file-browser-web-app/README.md

 - **login** - When you press enter or the login button it takes you to your root folder.
 - **database** - Localstorage and JSON file
 - **WebSocket** - Temporary clickable Connected button
-- **application logic** - The prompts for the frontend are complete
+- **application logic** - Sorting by each column, there are pop ups for the different options

 # Service deliverable